-- Lenses.
-If you plan on regularly changing lenses, make sure the type of lenses you require are available for your camera.
+- Lenses: Make sure the type of lenses you require are available for your camera.
 DSLRs have a far greater range of interchangeable lenses.

 A compact system camera we love

-With its retro stylings and lightweight design, this Fujifilm is the perfect camera for shooting on the go.
+With its retro stylings and lightweight design, this Panasonic is the perfect camera for shooting on the go.
 Picture quality is rich and detailed thanks to the large CMOS image sensor.
-Shots from tricky angles, as well as selfies, are easy with the tilting LCD screen.
-Check out the Fujifilm X-A2.
+Sharing images is easy thanks to the built-in WIFI and NFC.